 #4 - Get to Know What Your Customers' Goals Are

 Getting to know what your customers want is also another step closer to getting a yes.
-Once you manage to find out their goals, make sure that you find that fine line that connects whatever you’re offering to their ultimate goal.
+Once you find out their goals, make sure that you find that fine line that connects whatever you’re offering to their ultimate goal.

-This will get your clients to think twice before giving you their final answer.
+It will get your clients to think twice before giving you their final answer.
 The fine line won’t always be obvious, but if you try hard to get to the bottom of things, I'll guarantee you’ll find it.

 #5 - Master the Art of Storytelling